sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-read-and-parse-json.rst

 Reading from URL And Parsing
 ---------------------

-``DatasetURLSingleRecordJSONReader`` processor uses the passed URL to download single record JSON, parse the dataset and create the DataFrame.
+``DatasetURLSingleRecordJSONReader`` Processor uses the passed URL to download single record JSON, parse the dataset and create the DataFrame.

 Processor Configuration